hphelion/documentation/network-quickstart.md

 	- The default interface IP address is the external gateway for the subnet, and is usually the best choice unless you are setting up a more complicated connection.
 	- If you specify an IP address, the address must belong to the subnet in the drop-down menu.

 7. Click **Add Interface**.

-The router and network are now connected, similar to the following image:
+The router and network are now connected, similar to the following image, as shown in the **Network Topology** tab:

     <img src="media/compute-network-assoc-router.png" width="580" alt="" />